carlosnatalino/osa-networks-one-shot-learning/README.md

 **Abstract**: We report on the first successful application of one-shot machine learning scheme that identifies new modulation formats based on a single constellation diagram without re-training.
 100% accuracy is achieved when expanding from 2 to 5 supported modulation formats.

+The preprint is available [here](https://research.chalmers.se/en/publication/511424).

 ## Training loss vs. accuracy

 ![Training epochs](results/training-anim.gif)

 ## What is in this repository?
-We are making available the following:
+We are making available the following resources:
 * Implementation of the dataset importing and training the Siamese CNN ([link](./importing-training.ipynb))
 * Implementation of the validation and testing of the training model ([link](./testing-plotting.ipynb))
 * The dataset composed by 100 constellation diagrams for each modulation format investigated (folder `dataset`)